Legally Blonde (franchise): Unaired pilot (2003)

-Elle (2026)
+Elle (2026–present)

 In April 2023, it was announced that after acquiring MGM, Amazon had plans to expand the franchise with a television series in development.

-On May 14, 2024, Amazon Prime Video announced a new upcoming 2025 prequel series, Elle.
+On May 14, 2024, Amazon Prime Video announced a prequel series, Elle.
 In a statement, Reese Witherspoon, who hosted the announcement, said that viewers "will get to know how Elle Woods navigated her world as a teenager with her distinct personality and ingenuity, in ways that only our beloved Elle could do."

 Witherspoon said she was inspired to create the spinoff series after watching Netflix's Wednesday starring Jenna Ortega.
 "I saw that Wednesday Addams show and I was like, 'Oh, she was in high school.'
 I loved it.
 I watched every episode.
 I thought it was amazing," Witherspoon said.
 "And I was like, 'We should do Elle Woods in high school because I wanted to see who she was before college, before law school.
 And I started having all these ideas and these amazing writers came up with a great pitch and now Amazon is making the show and it’s called Elle."